nasirshariff619/project-2/README.md

 ## Risk Assessment <a name="Risk Assessment"></a>

 The image below shows a quick screenshot of the risk assessment, which was used to assess and analyse the risks that could arise from this project.
-As the project development continued, the risk assessment was also updated, which was tracked by the added.
+As the project development continued, the risk assessment was also updated, which was tracked by the "date added" column.
 Here is a link to the full risk assessment: https://docs.google.com/spreadsheets/d/1VV1P8t2pfBq8ljTdY-ddTQVFnFJPgFQ8/edit?usp=sharing&ouid=109921713876439168912&rtpof=true&sd=true

 ## Testing <a name="Testing"></a>